-Edited by John C. Dernbach, Distinguished Professor of Law, Widener University Commonwealth Law School and James R. May, Distinguished Professor of Law, Widener University, Delaware Law School and Chief Sustainability Officer, Widener University, US
+Edited by John C. Dernbach, Distinguished Professor of Law, Widener University Commonwealth Law School and James R. May, Professor of Law, Widener University Delaware Law School, Widener University, US

 The rapid growth of shale gas development has led to an intense and polarizing debate about its merit.
 At the 2012 United Nations Conference on Sustainable Development, countries around the world concluded that the transition to sustainability must be accelerated.
 This book asks and suggests answers to the question that has not yet been systematically analysed: what laws and policies are needed to ensure that shale gas development helps to accelerate the transition to sustainability?